romeara/7DaysToDie-ScaledPartsScraping/README.md

 # 7DaysToDie-ScaledPartsScraping
+WIP - currently not working, seems to disable scrapping altogether...

 Mod which scales the number of parts recovered by scraping to the quality of the item

 # Scaling